ZadorLaboratory/axonalBARseq/README.md

 ## imProcess_5d
 Image processing (i.e. max projection) for both sequencing and antibody data.

-Output image available, no need to rerun.
+Processed image available, no need to rerun.

-Note: not recommend, updated script available.

 ## abStitching_2
 Stithing DAPI/antibody stanining whole brain images.

-Output image available, no need to rerun.
+Processed image available, no need to rerun.

-Note: not recommend, updated script available.

 ## alignmentTest27
 Alignment and basecalling for every batch of experiments.

-Output variable available, no need to refun.
+Output variables available, no need to refun.

 Output data need to be cleaned for the downstream analysis.